ProgerXP/Notepad2e/README.md

   * File saving
   * Replace/All/In Selection (**Ctrl+H**) #206
   * Drag & drop #222
+  * Duplicate Line #237

 ### PCRE Support
 * Replaced incomplete *Notepad2* regexp implementation with a fully-featured Scintilla's Boost Regex - with `(a|b)`, backreferences `\1` (both in Search and Replace Strings) and other features. #90 #114
 * One particularly useful feature is ability to change character case with new escape codes: `\l` (one next symbol becomes lower-case), `\L` (all following become lower-case), `\u` and `\U` (similar but for upper-case), `\E` (cancels effect of the preceding `\L` and `\U`).
 Example: replace from `(.)(.)` to `\l\1\u\2`.
 * An ICU version is available, which adds Unicode support to Boost regexps, allowing `\U` and others to work on non-ASCII symbols. #162
-    * ICU version's Find/Replace in regexp mode only support Unicode (UTF-8, etc.) buffers.
+    * ICU version's Find/Replace in regexp mode only support Unicode (UTF-8, etc.) buffers. #232 #231
     * Most other national regexp features (`\w`, `\pL`, etc.) work even in non-ICU versions.
 * Original Notepad2's regexp didn't support UTF-8 buffers (only ASCII) - Boost's does. #78
 * Boost was hacked to allow Replace string to contain NUL (`\0`) - normally it truncates the buffer.